Producing a product is not the end of your involvement in your customers’ buying journey but the start of the final step: delivery.

 For grocers, this means a growing and continued need to focus on the last mile.
 But delivering groceries isn’t without its share of challenges.
 A few of the top last mile problems faced by grocers include:

 Cost.
 Competing with the major delivery providers is a huge challenge in terms of cost.
-Because consumers don’t want to pay for delivery small grocers must often take on the cost themselves.
+Because consumers don’t want to pay for delivery, small grocers must often take on the cost themselves to offer free shipping options.

 Order timeliness.
-A delayed order or missing items are surefire ways to upset and lose a customer with today’s digital shopping expectations.
-Customers want it fast and correct.
+A delayed order, missing items, or failed deliveries are surefire ways to upset and lose a customer with today’s digital shopping expectations.
+Customers want their order fast and correct.
 Additionally, groceries offer an added challenge of timing orders to meet guaranteed delivery windows.

 A few tips to manage the last mile problem for your grocery store include: